Celebrate London History Day

 What is it?

-Launched by Historic England, the first ever London History Day will be on Wednesday 31 May 2017.
-It is chance for us to celebrate our city’s unique history and heritage: its historic buildings, sites, communities and heroes.
+Launched by Historic England, the first ever London History Day was on Wednesday 31 May 2017.
+It is a chance for us to celebrate our city’s unique history and heritage: its historic buildings, sites, communities and heroes.
 The aim is for this to become an annual event for Londoners.

 Let us know if you have any questions!